eliaf2/ScribaLLM/documentation.md

 - **Direct Response**: For queries that don't require external information retrieval, the agent can respond immediately using its existing knowledge;
 - **Retrieval-Augmented Response**: When additional information is needed, the agent retrieves relevant documents and incorporates them into its response;
-- **Query Refinement**: If retrieved documents are deemed insufficient or irrelevant, the agent can rewrite the question to improve retrieval results;
+- **Query Refinement**: If retrieved documents are considered insufficient or irrelevant, the agent can rewrite the question to improve retrieval results;
 - **Iterative Processing**: The system can loop through retrieval and refinement cycles until satisfactory information is found.

 The graph is defined in the `__init__` method: